kmontgomery0/Notion-Mail-App/README.md

 **Additional Improvements:**
 - Add timestamps to each of the messages that indicate when the message was sent.
+- Add functionality to read messages sorted from newest to oldest or oldest to newest.
-- Add functionality to delete message
+- Add functionality to delete message.
 - Mark messages as Read/Unread to help users distinguish between new and previously read messages.

 **How to install and run the program:**